danomatika/PdParty/doc/PdParty_User_Guide.md

 * **[r #osc-in]**: incoming OSC messages
 * **[s #osc-out]**: outgoing OSC messages

 Also, most of these events can also be streamed over OSC, included Pd prints.
-The receive addresses
+The receive addresses are as follows:

 * /pdparty/touch
 * /pdparty/accelrate